A-Z Artist Index Compilations Record Labels Media

 Both tracks by Jerry Curtiz/April South, produced by Alan D.Barson.

-• The Chains That Bind Me / title?
+• The Chains That Bind Me / You Want To Rock

 • Drift Away / I'm Not Foolin'